Our Lady of Apostles College of Education: Education

 At the 14th Congregation in 2021, OLA College of Education recorded 40 First Class Honours for the last batch of Diploma in Basic Education Teacher-Trainees.

-OLA College currently runs 4-year Bachelor of Education programmes in Early Childhood (Early Grade) Education, Primary Education and Junior High School (JHS) Education.
+OLA College currently runs 4-year Bachelor of Education programmes in Early Childhood (Early Grade) Education, Primary education, and Junior High School (JHS) Education.

 History

 The Sisters of Our Lady of Apostles, a Catholic Missionary order, established the college in 1924.
 The college participated in the Sabre Trust's Fast-track Transformational Teacher Training programme in 2016.

-Our Lady of Apostles (OLA) College of Education, formerly known as OLA Training College, is the premiere women's college in Ghana and the whole of Sub-Saharan Africa.
-It was established by the Missionary Sisters of Our Lady of Apostles (a Catholic Missionary Order).
-The College started in 1924 in a little room at Saint Mary's Convent School, Cape Coast when Rev. Mother Acquiline Tobin anticipated the need to train Ghanaian female teachers to help the white Sisters in running their convent schools.
-Thus, with the support of her Religious Order, Mother Acquiline began the training of four young Ghanaian ladies who had completed Middle school with an outstanding performance from OLA Girls Senior High School (Ho).
-Our Lady of Apostles College follows a holistic education model of educating the whole person, developing character, an entrepreneurial spirit, leadership potential, and spiritual growth.
+Our Lady of Apostles (OLA) College of Education, formerly known as OLA Training College, was established by the Missionary Sisters of Our Lady of Apostles (a Catholic Missionary Order).
+The College started in 1924 in a room at Saint Mary's Convent School, Cape Coast when Rev. Mother Acquiline Tobin anticipated the need to train Ghanaian female teachers to help the white Sisters in running their convent schools.
+Thus, with the support of her Religious Order, Mother Acquiline began the training of four Ghanaian girls who had completed Middle school with an outstanding performance from OLA Girls Senior High School (Ho).

 To meet various teacher needs of the country, the college has run various pre-service teacher training programmes at different times.